 - The “Soft Touch” silicone implant is slightly firmer and more cohesive than the traditional silicone but, as a result, has less of a chance for visible rippling.

-- This implant is often an excellent choice for thin women that are at risk for rippling but still want a more natural result.
+- This implant is often an excellent choice for thin women at risk for rippling but still want a more natural result.

 - Cohesive “Gummy Bear” Implants